Bangkok Day 2: Kidzania | Rod Fai Night Market 2

 - Sling pouch to keep kidzos

-It’s Kidzania time!
-It’s Baby E first time as she is only 3.5yo and Kidzania Singapore feels too expensive.
-Baby E is 3.5yo, but to make sure she gets to enjoy most of the stations in Kidzania, I brought her the 4yo ticket.
+It’s Baby E first time as she is only 3.5yo and KidZania Singapore feels too expensive.
+To make sure she gets to enjoy most of the stations in KidZania, I got her the 4yo ticket.
 I brought the tickets online from this website Hotels2Bangkok.
-I know, it looks totally like a scam site, but it is not.
+I know, it totally looks like a scam site, but it is not.
 They have the cheapest rate for Kidzania I can find online, at S$24 for the 4-14 yo tickets (official site is selling at 900 baht (S$36) for weekdays and 15% off if you buy online, so is 765 baht (S$30.6)).
-It’s almost 50% cheaper than Kidzania Singapore!
+It’s almost 50% cheaper than KidZania Singapore!
 It takes around 24 hours to get the confirmation letter, so do book in advance as you will need the printed voucher to redeem.

 Once inside, we were kinda lost.
 It’s our first time and while we know we need to get to the bank, it’s not the first thing we see when we were inside.
 In fact, it’s located at the far end inside the city so we got to ask around initially.

 Once Baby E got her kidzos, we saw someone with a handful of sling pouches.
 Initially we thought it was free, for the kids to put their kidzos.
 But of course, nothing is for free in this world and it cost us 200 baht.
 So, parents, can prepare a pouch for your kid(s) to keep their kidzos and save the 200 baht haha.